Doves discography

 A best–of compilation, entitled The Places Between: The Best of Doves, was released in April 2010 and peaked at number 12 on the albums chart.
 The single "Andalucia" preceded the album in March 2010.

 Following the release of The Places Between, Doves announced they would be taking an indefinite hiatus, during which time Jimi Goodwin released his debut solo album Odludek and the Williams brothers regrouped as Black Rivers and released an eponymous album.
 Then, in 2019, Doves reunited for a special charity gig, whereupon rumours of the band recording new material began to circulate.
 On 18 June 2020, the band released their first music in ten years with a song titled "Carousels".
 Another track, "Prisoners", followed one month later.
 Simultaneously, the band announced their fifth studio album, The Universal Want, which was released on 11 September 2020, with third single "Cathedrals of the Mind" preceding the album's release on 27 August 2020.
 The Universal Want became the band's third album to top the UK Albums Chart at number 1.
+On 4 November 2024, the band released a new single, "Renegade", alongside the announcement of their sixth studio album Constellations for the Lonely, which was released on 28 February 2025.
+The band's second best-of compilation, entitled So, Here We Are: Best of Doves, was announced on 4 August 2025 to be released on 14 November 2025, alongside a best-of tour of the United Kingdom.